grumpycoders/iec-60908/README.md

  - Some audio discs available in retail have been badly mastered, and contain [RIFF](https://en.wikipedia.org/wiki/Resource_Interchange_File_Format) headers from their original [.wav](https://en.wikipedia.org/wiki/WAV) files.
-Said headers can be seen in known dumps as being in the middle of a so-called "audio sector", even after it was appearing after a data track.
+Said headers can be sometimes seen in known dumps as being in the middle of a so-called "audio sector", even after it was appearing after a data track, instead of being at exactly offset 0 or 150 sectors.
+ - However, all of the discs manufactured by the same company, using the same mastering devices, will have the same drift between the subchannel sync symbols and the actual data, so care must be taken to select discs from different manufacturers to verify this.

 ### Reed-Solomon
 The C1 and C2 codes in the data stream are Reed-Solomon error correcting